Skip to main content

 Why volunteer?

 Volunteering is a hugely rewarding experience.
 It can be a great opportunity to give back to your community, support causes you are passionate about and gain new experiences.
 It can be a good way to meet new people and make friends too.
-But don’t just take our word for it.
-We have spoken to a variety of volunteers in Basingstoke and Deane and here’s what they had to say:
+Whether you’ve got a few hours a month or want to dive into something more regular, there’s a role out there for you.

 Polly, Mencap Trustee